The Art of Racing in the Rain (film)

-The Art of Racing in the Rain is a 2019 American comedy-drama film directed by Simon Curtis and written by Mark Bomback, based on the 2008 novel of the same name by author Garth Stein.
-The film stars Milo Ventimiglia, Amanda Seyfried, Kevin Costner as the voice of Enzo and Parker as Enzo, the golden retriever.
+The Art of Racing in the Rain is a 2019 American comedy drama film directed by Simon Curtis and written by Mark Bomback, based on the 2008 novel of the same name by author Garth Stein.
+The film stars Milo Ventimiglia, Amanda Seyfried, Kevin Costner as the voice of Enzo, and Parker as Enzo—a golden retriever dog.

-It was theatrically released on August 9, 2019 by 20th Century Fox.
-The film received mixed reviews from critics and grossed over $33 million worldwide.
+It was theatrically released on August 9, 2019, by 20th Century Fox.
+The film received mixed reviews from critics and grossed $33.8 million worldwide.